DoorDool/TicTacToe/README.md

 # TicTacToe

-This is an app where you can play TicTacToe with two players.
+This is an app where you can play TicTacToe againt the computer.

 <img src="https://github.com/DoorDool/TicTacToe/blob/master/app/src/main/res/drawable/Layout.png" width="300">